What The Hell Is This Blake Lively & Anna Kendrick Movie Even About?

 For instance, while the trailer takes a film noir approach to introducing us to the movie, these new posters are kind of the opposite:

 They're retro and pastel and elegant.
-But despite being front an center, both women are kept in shadow, a nod to the sinister nature of the movie.
+But despite being front an centre, both women are kept in shadow, a nod to the sinister nature of the movie.

 Advertisement